-I found a very interesting letter to the editor in the financial section of my local paper, it started like this:
+I found a fascinating letter to the editor in the financial section of my local paper; it started like this:

 I was quite taken by how common this is.
 Just think how many people are in this exact situation.
-Here’s a guy wanting to help his mother and yet her options are so limited.
-The government’s intentional intervention into the stock and bond market through QE3 has lots of side effects, his mother is an example.
+Here’s a guy wanting to help his mother, and yet her options are so limited.
+The government’s intentional intervention into the stock and bond market through QE3 has many side effects; his mother is an example.

-She worked hard and she saved, now she is near the poverty line because of things she has no control over, bank interest rate yields.
+She worked hard, and she saved; now, she is near the poverty line because of things she has no control over, bank interest rate yields.
 Many people think the bank sets the interest rates, but they don’t.
-Banks charge what they are told to charge and as long as the Fed says interest rates are low, they are lowered. (or raised) Interest rates in banks are set by one superior force, The Federal Reserve.
+Banks charge what they are told to charge, and as long as the Fed says interest rates are low, they are lowered. (or raised) Interest rates in banks are set by one superior force, The Federal Reserve.

 So what are this mother’s options in this situation?
-She can’t afford risk and doesn’t have time to earn the funds again if she were exposed to risk.
-She has to stay in safety and that in of itself can be a death sentence.
-I would suggest she look at an annuity or a market-linked bank cd.
+She can’t afford the risk and doesn’t have time to earn the funds again if exposed to risk.
+She has to stay in safety, and that in itself can be a death sentence.
+I would suggest she look at an annuity or possibly a market-linked bank Certificate of Deposit.